Fast Algorithms for the Shortest Unique Palindromic Substring Problem on Run-Length Encoded Strings: Computing MUPSs from RLE strings

 Hence, including the root that represent the empty string, there are at most $2m+1$ nodes in $\rletree(S)$. \end{proof}

-\begin{lemma} Given $\rle{S}$ of size $m$, $\rletree(S)$ can be constructed in $O(m \log \rlesigma)$ time and $O(m)$ space, where the out-going edges of each node are sorted according to the total order of their labels.
+\begin{lemma} Given $\rle{S}$ of size $m$, $\rletree(S)$ can be built in $O(m \log \rlesigma)$ time and $O(m)$ space, where the out-going edges of each node are sorted according to the total order of their labels.
 Also, in the resulting $\rletree(S)$, each non-root node $u$ stores the number of occurrences of $u$ in $S$ which are RLE-bounded or maximal. \end{lemma}

-\begin{proof} Our construction algorithm comprises two steps.
-We first build $\rletree(S)'$, and then we add some nodes that represent run-centered maximal palindromes which are not in $\rletree(S)'$ so that the resulting tree forms the final structure $\rletree(S)$.
+\begin{proof} Our construction algorithm comprises three steps.
+We firstly construct $\rletree(S)'$, secondly compute an auxiliary array $\CPal$ that will be used for the next step, and thirdly we add some nodes that represent run-centered maximal palindromes which are not in $\rletree(S)'$ so that the resulting tree forms the final structure $\rletree(S)$.

-Rubinchik and Shur~\cite{EERTREE} proposed an online algorithm to construct $\eertree(T)$ of a string of length $k$ in $O(k \log \sigma_T)$ time with $O(k)$ space, where $\sigma_T$ denotes the number of distinct characters in $T$.
+Rubinchik and Shur~\cite{EERTREE} proposed an online algorithm which constructs $\eertree(T)$ of a string of length $k$ in $O(k \log \sigma_T)$ time with $O(k)$ space, where $\sigma_T$ denotes the number of distinct characters in $T$.
 They also showed how to store, in each node, the number of occurrences of the corresponding palindromic substring in $T$.
-Their algorithm uses Manacher's algorithm as a sub-routine to compute the longest palindromic suffix of $T[1..i]$ for each increasing $i = 1, \ldots, k$.
-As was explained in Section~\ref{subsec:manacher}, Manacher's algorithm applied to our input $\rle{S}$ of size $m$ computes the longest run-centered RLE-bounded palindromic substring for each $\rle{S}[1..j] = (a_1, e_1), \ldots, (a_j, e_j)$ for increasing $j = 1, \ldots, m$.
 Thus, the Rubinchik and Shur algorithm applied to $\rle{S}$ computes $\rletree(S)'$ in $O(m \log \rlesigma)$ time with $O(m)$ space.
-Each node $u$ of the resulting $\rletree(S)'$ stores the number of \emph{RLE-bounded} occurrence of $u$ in $S$.
+Also, now each node $u$ of $\rletree(S)'$ stores the number of \emph{RLE-bounded} occurrence of $u$ in $S$.
 This is the first step.